smithwrinch/cc2_cw/week7/README.md

 ![](img/x.png)

 ## Brief introduction to tensorflow
 Following the other notebok in the repo, I was able to train and design a neural network in Tensorflow to fit a regression of a custom trigonetric function.
+The function I chose was `cos(x)*sin(x)+tanh(x)`.

 #### A simple y= mx + b fit
 ![](img/hw/quad.png)